 Mobile cranes are cable controlled cranes which are mounted on crawlers or rubber-tired carriers.
 Generally, they are hydraulic-powered cranes with telescoping boom mounts on truck-type carriers or as self-propelled models.
 Generally, the boom that they operate has a hook at the end that is suspended by wire rope and sheaves.
 Throughout the years, a variety of transmissions have been used in order to power the mobile cranes, including steam engines, electric motors, and internal combustion engines.
+However, one should never be operated without proper crane operator training.
+CICB offers both NCCCO Training as well as Mobile Crane Training at either one of our crane training facilities.

 They have an advantage over other types of cranes in that they are easily transported and are flexible in order to handle a wide variety of loads and cargo quickly.
 Today, there are a variety of mobile cranes which are used in many different applications.
 Truck-mounted cranes can easily be transported along major roads, and are used in conjunction with outriggers or counterweights to keep them stabilized when in use.
 Rough terrain cranes are generally mounted on four rubber tires and can easily move over off-road or rough-terrain like surfaces for pick-up and carry jobs.
 Similarly, all-terrain cranes are those which can not only handle going on main roads but also into rough terrain as they have all-wheel and crab steering.
 Crawler cranes are used for large loads – they can lift from 40 to 3500 tons.
 They are very stable, and feature a set of trackers or crawlers on their undercarriage that keeps them stable and allows them to move.
 Finally, floating cranes are used mainly in the construction of bridges and ports, although occasionally when the offloading of ships is awkward.
 They are placed on top of crane barges and often are very strong, with lifting capacities of more than 10,000 tons.